xinwenfu/GenCyber/FieldTrips/README.md

 <img src="imgs/KubuntuKali-Armitage-IRC-Shell1-Console.PNG">

-16. Within the *Shell 1* console, type the following command
+16. Within the *Shell 1* console, type the following command.
+The purpose is to show we can list the content of a folder in the compromised computer.
 ```
 ls /home/msfadmin